 ITDR Planning depends on Business Impact Analysis (BIA) and Risk Assessments

-The goal of ITDR planning is to prioritize the recovery of various IT systems and applications, and to ensure that recovery capabilities meet operational requirements.
-The first step in successful ITDR planning are understanding business recovery requirements, what IT systems and applications your organization uses, and determining which specific functions or services they support.
+The goal of ITDR planning is to prioritize the recovery of various IT systems and applications and to ensure that recovery capabilities meet operational requirements.
+The first step in successful ITDR planning is understanding business recovery requirements, what IT systems and applications your organization use and determining which specific functions or services they support.
 Some functions may have manual workarounds, but many tasks cannot be performed without the available IT systems.
-For example, there may be a way to manually process payments if the need arises, but there is no way to response to customer e-mails without access to the Internet.
+For example, there may be a way to manually process payments if the need arises, but there is no way to respond to customer e-mails without access to the Internet.
 Organizations must be aware of what their key vital functions or services are and know which IT systems or applications are supporting them.